- Library Home

 The William Jewell College Library has made changes to certain services due to concerns relating to the COVID-19 virus.
 The general stacks located on the intermediate floor of Curry Hall will remain available 24/7.
+Please make use of the self-checkout station when possible.
 If you need a title checked out and have an issue with the self-checkout machine, please email the book barcode or a photo of it to Peter Johnson or Rebecca Hamlett and we will check out the title to you.

 The library is equipped to provide information resources and services to faculty, student, and staff remotely via the library web site.
 Library staff will be available by email, and can schedule appointments for assistance via Zoom.
 Faculty, staff and students can email Rebecca Hamlett or Peter Johnson for an appointment in-person or remotely.
 Requests may be made for Zoom appointments outside of normal business hours.

-Inter-library loan: Interlibrary loan borrowing and lending for print materials is suspended as of March 19th, 2020 through at least the end of the spring semester.
-MOBIUS has suspended all courier services and all print borrowing/lending.
-Please hold on to your MOBIUS and inter-library books until further notice.
-Any fines will be waived or otherwise handled without patrons incurring a cost through that time.
-Regional as well as national libraries are handling the situation individually, ranging from complete closure to remaining open.
+Inter-library loan: Incoming MOBIUS and OCLC print materials will be quarantined for 24 hours.
+Holds are now located on the intermediate floor of Curry Hall near the self-checkout station.
+Please be prepared for delays in print material requests as regional as well as national libraries are handling the situation individually, ranging from complete closure to remaining open.
 A list of current partner library status is available here.
 Electronic interlibrary loan journal article requests will continue to be processed as normal.
 Once an article is requested it will be sent as a PDF to your Jewell email when it is received.

-Course Reserves: Materials in the reserves room is available by appointment only.
-If you need assistance accessing course reserves please email the library staff.
-Faculty: If you would like to make an appointment to pick up any materials from your course reserves, please email the library staff and we can facilitate pickup.
+Course Reserves: Print course reserve materials are now located on the intermediate floor of Curry Hall near the self-checkout station.
+Use of these materials is at your own risk and mask and gloves are required prior to handling.
+Scans of materials may be made using the copier/scanner located in Curry Commons.
+Faculty: Electronic course materials are strongly encouraged in lieu of print materials on reserve.
+If you would like to make an appointment to pick up any materials from your course reserves, please email the library staff and we can facilitate pickup.
 The library staff can also check these materials out to you and provide suggestions on how to make these print materials available on moodle.